-Each year the office of the appropriate Academic Dean will provide departments, as well as each individual candidate for reappointment, with a set of deadlines for completion of the process.
+Each year the office of the Provost will provide departments, as well as each individual candidate for reappointment, with a set of deadlines for completion of the process.
 Department chairs are responsible for ensuring that departments meet the established deadlines.